wgoldie/syllog/README.md

 ### Requirements:
 - Python: PyTorch, igraph
-- Javascript: webpack, babel, cytoscape, various cytoscape plugins (see `src/package.json`)
+- Javascript: webpack, babel, cytoscape, various cytoscape plugins (see `src/package.json`), various linting and formatting plugins (for development)

+### Use
+- Use `npx webpack` in `src` to build the editor
+- Serve `index.html` or similar page from a webserver - `cd src; python -m http.server` works well.
+- Export model to `.json` file and load with Python classes.
+See `/notebooks` for examples.

 ## Progress